acalvom/phone-catalog-board/README.md

 > Code challenge proposed by DCSL GuideSmiths
 > Made by Andrea Calvo Moreno
 >
-> This repository centralises the interface and the api of the "Phone Catalog" application.
+> This repository centralises the interface and the API of the "Phone Catalog" application.
-  It gathers the full project management based on a Kanban methodology in order to organise the workflow and Git branches .
+  It gathers the full project management based on Kanban methodology in order to organise the workflow and Git branches.
-  The specific documentation related to the app deployment and performance is defined in this repository.

 ## 🎯 Fulfilled requirements
  - A REST API providing phones’ information